-- 14.1 GENERAL.
+14.1 GENERAL.
 There shall be a body of the Society called the Judicial Board, which shall be a committee of the Legislative Council.
 It shall have authority to adjudicate on matters within its jurisdiction, as set out in the By-laws.
-Every Member shall have the right to petition the Judicial Board on matters falling within the Judicial Board's jurisdiction. - 14.2 COMPOSITION.
+Every Member shall have the right to petition the Judicial Board on matters falling within the Judicial Board's jurisdiction.

+not vote on any matter, the whole as set forth in the By-laws.

+- 14.2 COMPOSITION.
 The Judicial Board shall be composed of the following: - (a) five (5) Members of the Society who have completed at least four (4) full-time semesters in the Faculty of Law; and - (b) two (2) Members of the Society, appointed by the Nominating Committee from amongst all of the Members of the Society.